LondheShubham153/kubestarter/KIND_installation.md

 ---

 ## Prerequisites
-Before installing Kind, ensure you have the following:
+Before installing KIND Cluster, ensure you have the following:

 * Ubuntu OS
 * sudo privileges